bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:39 PM CT, April 19</p>
+<p class="updated_time"> Latest data: 12:07 AM CT, April 20</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 58°, which is 3° *colder* than yesterday.
-Tomorrow is expected to be 3° **warmer** than today.
+Today's high is 61°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 18° **warmer** than today.

 Currently:

-- 43°
+- 42°
-- Clear
+- Mostly Clear
-- 61% humidity
+- 56% humidity
-- 8 mph wind
+- 6 mph wind
-- 12% cloud cover
+- 33% cloud cover
-- 45 AQI 🟩
+- 43 AQI 🟩
-- 0.05 inches of rain expected in the next 48 hours
+- 0.06 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>